erik-riklund/jep-css/README.md

 ---

-### State management ✔️
+### `@state` ✔️

-JES simplifies class-based state styling with the `@state` rule.
-It provides a clear, expressive way to define styles based on class presence, combinations, and negations without manually crafting complex selectors.
+The `@state` rule offers a clear, expressive way to style elements based on class presence without writing complex selectors by hand.
+It makes conditional styling more intuitive and readable.

 ```
 div